 The Trump Administration’s Asia Policy: First Year and the Road AheadVIEW EVENT DETAILS

 During U.S. President Donald Trump’s campaign, he often claimed that his presidency would “Make America Great Again.”
 During his first year in office, observers have suggested that the U.S. departure from the Trans-Pacific Partnership and the Paris Climate Change Agreement, among other multilateral arrangements, will leave a vacuum in international governance and trade, which the People’s Republic of China would be glad to fill.
-China has already increased its global presence through massive international investments, the creation of the Asian Infrastructure Investment Bank, and the ambitious Belt and Road Initiative.
-Additionally, India, Japan, and ASEAN (Association of Southeast Asian Nations) are leading new partnerships in regional integration and security networks.
+China has increased its international presence through massive outbound foreign investments, the creation of the Asian Infrastructure Investment Bank, and the ambitious Belt and Road Initiative.
+The ten ASEAN (Association of Southeast Asian Nations) member states represent an emerging market with a combined 640 million people and support more than half a million U.S. jobs.
+Additionally, India and Japan remain important partners for the U.S. in the global economy and security networks..

 6:00 pm | VIP Reception